redpanda-data/connect/docs/inputs/README.md

   key_file: ""
   path: /post
   timeout_ms: 5000
+  ws_path: /post/ws
 ```

 Receive messages POSTed over HTTP(S).
 HTTP 2.0 is supported when using TLS,
 which is enabled when key and cert files are specified.

-You can leave the 'address' config field blank in order to use the default
+You can leave the 'address' config field blank in order to use the instance wide
-service, but this will ignore TLS options.
+HTTP server.

 ## `kafka`